jcberquist/sublimetext-cfml/readme.md

 Manual installation is also possible by downloading the repository and placing it in a folder within your Sublime packages folder.
 (See below for more information.)

-*Please ensure that you are running at least build 3083 of Sublime Text 3, as some of the features of the package will not work otherwise.
-If you are on build 3092+ the package will use the new `sublime-syntax` syntax highlighting.*
+*Please ensure that you are running at least build 3103 of Sublime Text 3.
+As of v0.18.0 this package only uses `sublime-syntax` syntax highlighting.*

 ### Acknowledgements